arnaudin/arnaudin.github.io/_projects/brightidea-whiteboard.md

 content_layout:
   - section_layout: text
     content: |
-      [Brightidea Whiteboard](https://www.brightidea.com/product/whiteboard/) fills a gap in our enterprise idea management platform with native whiteboards for real-time team brainstorming & ideation.
-This missing puzzle piece makes Brightidea a unique all-in-one solution for end-to-end idea management.

-      **Role:** I served as Product Lead for v1 of Whiteboard, leading a team of backend Rust engineers, frontend developers, and designers to deliver this brand-new product on a cutting-edge WebAssembly technology stack.
-Primary responsibilities included managing the roadmap & backlog, running the development cadence, and interfacing with the marketing team for product releases.
+      Unlock real-time team brainstorming and ideation with [Brightidea Whiteboard](https://www.brightidea.com/product/whiteboard/), the newest addition to our enterprise idea management platform.

+      **Role:** As Product Lead, I worked directly with the CEO to define product vision and strategy, then oversaw the design and development of the initial zero-to-one version of Whiteboard.

+      My key contributions and responsibilities included:
+      - Define clear product vision and strategy, to establish team alignment and product direction
+      - Conduct and analyze user, market, competitor, and trend research
+      - Create, prioritize, and manage the product roadmap and backlog to ensure user and business impact
+      - Establish and drive an efficient development cadence to deliver high-quality releases on schedule
+      - Collaborate closely with the marketing team to plan and execute successful product launch

       Read about the initial launch on the Brightidea blog, [A Better Way To Brainstorm](https://www.brightidea.com/blog/fall-release-2021/), and check out the official launch video: